Camden Joy: Recordings

 On October 1, 2015, Camden Joy released a dozen original songs called "Hasta La Bye Bye."
 Joy recorded these songs with his friends under the name The Oswalds, reviving a band that had not played together since the late eighties.
 Critic John Burdick called it, "noisy, skittish, comic and profoundly imaginative."

 Between January 1, 2020, and March 4, 2022, Camden Joy released forty-eight songs.
 He wrote and produced all.
 The first batch "Updated Just Now" was released on New Year’s Day, 2020.
 The Addison Independent said, “[it] evokes a sort of revolution-inspired passion with an overlay of more experimental indie-rock.
 Think Bob Dylan meets Pavement.”
 The songs elsewhere earned praise for their “poignant lyrics and powerful imagery.”

 The second batch “American Love” was released on the Fourth of July, 2020.

 The third and fourth batches “rerouting…” and “roaming on” were released on the Fourth of March, 2022.
 A music journalist in Burlington, Vermont called “rerouting…” a "hot and tangled mess of lo-fi primitivism, joyfully juvenile catharsis and deep, abiding sorrow.”
 A cultural critic in the weekly "Seven Days" described “roaming on” as “a record that plays out like a jumbled slice-of-life document, full of surprise and charm."

 Joy has been licensed to perform in Burlington’s Church Street Marketplace and frequently busks there.

+Souled American

+In 2023, Camden Joy became involved with Souled American as their manager.
+In the spring of 2025, he published a book about their debut Fe (Souled American album) entitled "35 Days of Fe."